penberg/agent-datakit/MANUAL.md

-# AgentOS User Manual
+# AgentFS User Manual

-AgentOS provides a secure sandboxed environment for running AI agents with SQLite-backed filesystem storage.
+AgentFS provides a secure sandboxed environment for running AI agents with SQLite-backed filesystem storage.
 It enables agents to interact with files while maintaining complete isolation, auditability, and control.

 ## Overview

-AgentOS consists of three main components:
+AgentFS consists of three main components:

 1. **[Agent Filesystem Specification](SPEC.md)** - Defines the SQLite-based filesystem format, including:
    - Virtual filesystem with Unix-like inode design
    - Key-value store for agent context and state
    - Tool call audit trail for debugging and analysis

-2. **AgentOS Tool** - Command-line tool for managing and running agents in sandboxed environments
+2. **AgentFS Tool** - Command-line tool for managing and running agents in sandboxed environments

-3. **AgentOS SDK** - TypeScript/JavaScript SDK for building agents that work with AgentOS
+3. **AgentFS SDK** - TypeScript/JavaScript SDK for building agents that work with AgentFS

 ## Quick Start